Southwest flight makes emergency landing in Philadelphia

 "We are in the process of gathering more information," the statement said.

-Video from the scene shows the plane on the tarmac surrounded by emergency vehicles.
+Video from the scene showed the plane on the tarmac surrounded by emergency vehicles.
 The engine on the left wing appeared damaged.

 Philadelphia International Airport said the plane landed safely.
 Passengers using the airport should expect delays, it said.
 Flights will continue to leave the Philadelphia airport, but the FAA has ordered a ground stop for all flights headed to the city, according to the airport.